 Members of the SBP include chief officers from the Council, Police, Health, Probation, Fire Service, Ambulance Service, Metropolitan Police Authority and Affinity Sutton.
-The SBP is chaired by the Portfolio Holder for Public Protection and Safety
+The SBP is chaired by the Portfolio Holder for Public Protection and Enforcement.

 The Safer Bromley Partnership is committed to continuously improve safety in Bromley.
 We want a borough where people can live, work, play and learn safely.

 In seeking to achieve this vision the partnership has established the following 4 aims which all the partner agencies will work towards.